 The best time of year to visit the Blue Lagoon would be in the spring/summer when the temperature starts to warm up.
-The water is very very cold so you are more likely to want to get in it when the weather is a little warmer.
+The water is very cold, so unless you enjoy cold water swimming, you are more likely to want to get in it during summer months when the weather is a little warmer.

-You can of course go and visit the Blue Lagoon at any time of the year but if you plan to get into the water then we would say spring/summer.
+You can of course go and visit the Blue Lagoon at any time of the year but if you plan to get into the water then we would say spring/summer would be best.

 Is It Considered Safe to Swim in The Blue Lagoon Wales?

 Yes, it is considered safe to swim in the Blue Lagoon, however, the water is very cold and very deep, so you need to be a confident swimmer to be able to swim here.
 The Blue Lagoon can also have strong currents so you do have to be careful.